PlanQK/planqk-platform-docs/src/cli-reference.md

 ## `planqk serve`

-Allows the creation, status check and deletion of service instances.
+Launches a web server that allows interaction with the API to create, check the status and cancel service executions.

 ```
 USAGE